Table of Contents In this article

 Introductory purchase APR

-The Freedom Unlimited comes out on top here as well as it offers an introductory APR offer for purchases and balance transfers -- the Double Cash only offers this feature on balance transfers.
+The Freedom Unlimited comes out on top here as well as it offers an introductory APR offer for purchases and balance transfers -- the Double Cash offers this feature only on balance transfers.
+However, the Freedom Unlimited’s offer is shorter in comparison.

 Balance transfers

-The Double Cash also gives you more time to pay down a transferred balance.
-Cardholders get a 0% intro APR on balance transfers for 18 months (then 18.74% to 28.74% variable) compared to 15 months (then 19.49% to 28.24% variable) with the Freedom Unlimited.
+The Double Cash also gives you more time to pay down a transferred balance, though you’ll need to complete any balance transfers within the first four months of account opening to qualify for the intro balance transfer APR.
+Cardholders get a 0% intro APR on balance transfers for 18 months (then 19.24% to 29.24% variable) compared to 15 months (then 20.49% to 29.24% variable) with the Freedom Unlimited.

 Three months may not seem like a huge deal, but it could make all the difference depending on your budget and the size of the balance you’re looking to transfer.
-We don’t recommend using the Freedom Unlimited for a balance transfer, but it is a good choice if you need to finance a large, planned purchase.
+We don’t recommend using the Freedom Unlimited for a balance transfer, but it’s a good choice if you need to finance a large, planned purchase.

 Additional card perks